pierreprinetti/openstack-mitm/README.md

 # openstack-mitm

-Proxies calls to the OpenStack API with a self-signed certificate.
+Proxies calls to the OpenStack API, exposing http or https with a provided certificate.

-All URLs in the OpenStack catalog are rewritten to point to the proxy itself, which will properly reverse proxy them to the original URL.
+All URLs in the OpenStack catalog are rewritten to point to the proxy itself, which will properly reverse-proxy them to the original URL.

 ## Use locally